 Alberta also offers coverage for breast augmentation and mastectomy, but you must be pre-approved through a Request for Breast Surgery application.
 You also have to be assessed by a psychiatrist or other physician and be diagnosed with gender dysphoria, and have little to no breast growth according to the surgeon.

-In BC, trans and gender diverse people can access hormone therapy through a primary care provider, an endocrinologist (provided they are given a hormone readiness assessment by another health care provider), or in some places, trans-specific clinics.
+In BC, trans and gender diverse people can access gender-affirming hormone therapy through a primary care provider, an endocrinologist (provided they are given a hormone readiness assessment by another health care provider), or in some places, transgender specific clinics.

 For patients seeking gender-affirming surgeries, the first step is to arrange surgical care planning with a primary care provider.
 Trans Care BC has a comprehensive guide on How to Get Surgery explaining surgical care planning, eligibility, specific requirements by procedure, funding information, and all the necessary forms.
 Since 2019, both upper and lower body surgeries have been accessible in-province, minimizing the need to travel out–of-province or out-of-country for care.
 The Gender Surgery Program BC is the largest program on the West Coast that ensures that patients have access to lower body surgeries.
 It also serves patients from Yukon.
 In addition to public coverage for many surgeries and procedures, other financial assistance programs include: